 projected on.
 His most recent, emerging body of work including

 MEASURE and ORT is tracing the concept of nature and appropriation

 Selected presentations include the Venice Biennial, the Venice Theater Biennial, Stedelijk Museum Amsterdam, PS1 New York, FuturePerfect New York, MAC - Musée d'Art Contemporain Montreal, MAK – Museum of Applied Arts Vienna, National Art, ZKM Karlsruhe, Museum of China Beijing, National Museum for Contemporary Art Seoul, ICC Tokyo, Arte Alameda Mexico City, MONA – Museum of Old and New Art, Hobart, Tasmania, Sharjah Art.

 In 2010 he won the Quartz Media Art Award in Paris.
 In 2012 he was commissioned, as part of the Cultural Program of the 2012 London Olympics / London Festival, to create CORE, a large-scale, symphonic installation.

-Most recently he premiered SOL, an immersive audiovisual installation at Halle Berghain in Berlin in January 2017 and is working on ORT, a public project in Le Havre, a 360 projecton onto Oscar Niemeyer’s "Le Volcan" building, early fall 2017.
+Most recently he premiered SOL, an immersive audiovisual installation at Halle Berghain in Berlin in January 2017 and is working on ORT, a public project in Le Havre, a 360 projecton onto Oscar Niemeyer’s "Le Volcan" building, premiering October 2017.